DannyuNDos/Sparsest-16-Colours/README.md

 Current version assumes sRGB.
 The project consists of:

     1. SparsestColourLUV.hs, old version of finder, written in Haskell.
 This is to be used for finding colours in vague sense.
     2. SparsestColourLUV_Discrete.hs, new version of finder as of 2018.10.29, also written in Haskell.
-This is to be used to refine results from 1, though it can be used standalone.
+This is used to refine results from 1, though it can be used standalone.
+Current version is as of 2020.11.24.
     3. Some records.

 You need the following Haskell packages: `fgl`, `colour`, and `random`.